Beta

 Availability on this specific pairing is the real constraint.
 Saver business inventory between San Francisco and Hong Kong typically runs zero to four seats per departure, and those seats are heavily contested by passengers connecting from the US interior.
 Cathay Pacific — the dominant carrier on SFO–HKG — manages award space tightly and releases very little at saver rates, particularly in premium cabins.
 Flexibility across a two-to-three week window meaningfully improves your odds, as does searching at the 355-day mark when carriers like Singapore Airlines open their saver calendars.
 Midweek departures and shoulder dates in spring or fall tend to show more release than summer peaks or Lunar New Year blocks.
 The bottom line: confirm space exists before any transfer moves currency out of a bank account.

 On transfer paths, the currency routing matters.
-Chase Ultimate Rewards transfers 1:1 to both Aeroplan and Korean Air SKYPASS (the latter pricing SFO–HKG–adjacent itineraries at 80,000 miles for Korean Air metal, returning 7.5¢/pt against the ~$6,000 cash fare).
+Chase Ultimate Rewards transfers 1:1 to both a transfer partner and Korean Air SKYPASS (the latter pricing SFO–HKG–adjacent itineraries at 80,000 miles for Korean Air metal, returning 7.5¢/pt against the ~$6,000 cash fare).
 American Express Membership Rewards, Citi ThankYou Points, and Capital One miles all transfer 1:1 to Singapore KrisFlyer, making the 99,000-mile Singapore Airlines saver award — roughly 6.6¢/pt — accessible from three separate bank ecosystems.
 Alaska Mileage Plan, the top-CPP option, is funded primarily through transfers from Bank of America or direct credit card spend on the Alaska Airlines Visa; it does not sit in the Chase or Amex transfer networks, which makes accumulating miles there a longer-horizon exercise for most travelers.

 Measured against our conservative valuation tables, every program here beats its floor — but the spread is meaningful.
-The 60,000 Alaska miles scenario delivers 9.2¢/pt against our 1.6¢ baseline, a 5.7x multiple.
-Aeroplan's 75,000-point play returns 5.3x our 1.5¢ valuation.
+The 60,000 Alaska miles scenario delivers 9.2¢/pt against our 1.6¢ baseline, a 5.7x multiple. a transfer partner's 75,000-point play returns 5.3x our 1.5¢ valuation.
 The Singapore Airlines saver at 99,000 KrisFlyer miles lands at roughly 5x our 1.3¢ baseline — still exceptional value, but the higher point cost and tighter saver inventory make it a fallback rather than a first call.
 None of these numbers mean much if the award seat isn't there, so the only responsible sequence is: find space first — then transfer.

 Top redemptions for this route